orbitrap-irms-community/seminars/README.md

 # Seminars
 Here you can find a chronological listing of this year's Orbitrap-IRMS seminars hosted by the isoOrbi group at the University of Colorado at Boulder.

-Previous years' seminar listings can be found in the corresponding text files within this repository.
+Previous years' seminar listings can be found in the corresponding markdown (.md) files within this repository.

 ## 2026